From BelstoneVillage.net - Secrets of the Belstone Stonemasons ..... (the link has now disappeared)

 ..... evidence of attempted cutting of the stone by the wedge and groove method - which involved cutting slots, banging in wooden wedges, soaking them with water, and waiting for them to swell up and split the stone.
 This predated the feather and tare method which was introduced around 1800 AD.

-Group at a marker stone with "A" on side and "T" on the other - the TA stones mark the ancient packhorse track across the moor between Tavistock and Ashburton, this was an important trading route, marked out by these stones in 1669.
+One of the TA stones marking the ancient packhorse track across the moor between Tavistock and Ashburton - an important trading route, marked out by these stones in 1669.
 Wedge and groove marks can be seen on these stones.
-Known by some as "AT stones" because if you are near one of these then you know where you'm at!

 A low-angle view of some very regular wedge and groove marks (at the top of the photo), seen just inside the exit gate (western side of the quarry) - believed to have been used at a later date as an improvement on the old wedge and groove and the feather and tare methods?